peterychuang/peterychuang.github.io/content/tech/2016-05-11-hugo-vs-jekyll.md

 #### Issues with Hugo

-~~But there are a few minor issues that prevent me from migrating at this moment~~.

-For me, the biggest issue is that there is no straightforward way to change the URLs of category pages.
-My [short stories](/short-stories/), for instance, would be filed under ```/categories/short-stories/``` on Hugo instead of [```/short-stories/```](/short-stories/).
-It should be possible to change the ```/categories/``` bit into another word, but it is [not possible to remove it altogether](https://github.com/spf13/hugo/issues/1208). ~~Since I want to keep the URLs unchanged after switching, until I can find a clean way of doing this, switching to Hugo isn't feasible.~~ I've managed to find a dirty and clumsy way to [create category pages on any URLS of my choosing](/tech/custom-urls-for-category-pages-in-hugo/)), but this solution may not be ideal for everyone.

-There also seems to be [no straight-forward way to implement for loop in Hugo](https://halfelf.org/2015/looping-hugo/).
-As someone who's primarily a writer of words, not writer of codes, I confess that this has been a problem for me when I tried to limit the number of related posts to be displayed (there are some [dirty way of doing this](http://justindunham.net/blog-bells-and-whistles-in-hugo/), but I thought this should have been much simpler).
+(*Updated on 12 August 2016*)

+After using Hugo for quite some time now, many of the problems I initially encountered have either been solved with some workarounds or some functions I didn't realise exist.

+One of the biggest problem I had is the lack of flexibility in setting URLs for taxonomies, such as categories and tags.
+For instance, there are no way to change ```/categories/short-stories/``` to [```/short-stories/```](/short-stories/), although it is possible to change from ```/categories/short-stories/``` to [```/something-else/short-stories/```](/short-stories/).
+Since then, I've written about two different ways to tackle this problem, the first of which produces [one single index page for each category](/tech/custom-urls-for-category-pages-in-hugo/), while the new one emulates the [default behaviour of Hugo](/tech/advanced-custom-urls-for-category-pages-in-hugo/) with the help of Gulp.

+Another missing feature is the ability to [show a fixed number of related posts](/tech/related-posts-in-hugo/) with ease, though I've discovered [a way to achieve](/tech/related-posts-in-hugo/) this without [resorting to using CSS to hide unwanted items](http://justindunham.net/blog-bells-and-whistles-in-hugo/).
+While not yet perfect, it serves my need well enough now.

+With the [incorporation of Travis CI into my workflow](/tech/hugo-site-deployment-workflow/), Hugo is now the perfect program for my need in this website.

 ### Hugo or Jekyll, which should you choose?

 The short answer to this question is, of course: it depends.

 Both would be great for small websites, such as one-pager sites or personal blogs with small number of pages and simple hierarchy.
-In that case, the slow build time of Jekyll isn't going to be a bottleneck in your workflow.
+In that case, the slow build time of Jekyll isn't going to be too much of a problem or annoyance.

-Jekyll, while a lot slower than Hugo, is much more extensible by large number of plugins.
-As one of the oldest static site generator with active development, you can depend on its sizeable community for support.
-Note that using large number of plugins will put slow down build time even more.
+Jekyll, while a lot slower than Hugo, is much easily more extensible by plugins (note that, however, using large number of plugins can slow build time).
+As one of the oldest static site generator with active development, you can depend on its community for support.

 Hugo is a lot faster, making it suitable for people who already have large sites or expect their sites to grow large.
-The way Hugo works, however, limit the extensibilty, so you will have to rely on the developers to incorporate features inside Hugo.
-Despite its relative young age, Hugo has a lot of features already built-in, but if the features it lacks happen to be the ones you need most, you may want to wait, or contribute.
+While limited in extensibility by way of plugins, Hugo has a lot of built-in features that are likely more than enough for your need.
+However, if there are features that you need that Hugo doesn't have yet, then you may want to look elsewhere.

-~~For now, I am staying on Jekyll.
-But my problems may not be problems for you, and you should definitely check it out yourself.~~

-If you happen to have some good solutions for the problems I have with Hugo, I'd be grateful if you could drop me a comment below and point me to the right place.